salopensource/sal/docs/Installation_on_Ubuntu_12.md

 =====================
 This document assumes Ubuntu 12.04 LTS.
 The instructions are largely based on the [CentOS MunkiWebAdmin setup instructions](https://code.google.com/p/munki/wiki/MunkiWebAdminLinuxSetup) by Timothy Sutton.

-All commands should be run as root, unless specified
+All commands should be run as root, unless specified.

 ##Install Prerequisites
 ###Setup the Virtual Environment